 Anthony Llewellyn detects the influence of recent practice in the United States, where ballot initiatives have been used as a ploy to mobilise voters on polling day (also noted earlier by Optimist).
 The most famous example was a 2004 initiative providing for a constitutional ban on gay marriage, which was seen to have given the President a boost in the crucial swing state of Ohio.

 PortlandBet is running a blog noting developments in its comprehensive federal electorate betting market.
-Of particular interest is a shortening of odds on Labor’s Sid Sidebottom in Braddon after the government announced its Mersey Hospital intervention, famously described by indiscreet Tasmanian Liberal Senator Stephen Parry as “a disaster&#148.
+Of particular interest is a shortening of odds on Labor’s Sid Sidebottom in Braddon after the government announced its Mersey Hospital intervention, famously described by indiscreet Tasmanian Liberal Senator Stephen Parry as a disaster”.
 Taken in aggregate, the agency’s electorate-level odds point to a result of 75 Coalition, 73 Labor and two independents.

-• Sydney residents of a particular political persuasion might like to note a free presentation from 6pm on Monday from US poll maven Vic Fingerhut, who boasts “four decades’ experience in polling for progressive political parties and unions”.
-Fingerhut will discuss “the anti-WorkChoices campaign in the context of other international campaigns, including the campaign against Newt Gingrich’s Contract with America” (not a successful campaign so far as the 1994 congressional elections were concerned, but you can’t win ’em all).
+Sydney residents of a particular political persuasion might like to note a free presentation from 6pm on Monday from US poll maven Vic Fingerhut, who boasts four decades’ experience in polling for progressive political parties and unions.
+Fingerhut will discuss the anti-WorkChoices campaign in the context of other international campaigns, including the campaign against Newt Gingrich’s Contract with America (not a successful campaign so far as the 1994 congressional elections were concerned, but you can’t win ’em all).
 Presented by the Walkley Foundation and the Media Entertainment and Arts Alliance (whose card-carrying members include me), those wishing to attend must RSVP by Friday.
 More info here.

-1. Biggest swings against incumbent government: I think (without checking) the swing against Scullin in 1931 was the biggest ever federal swing.
+Biggest swings against incumbent government: I think (without checking) the swing against Scullin in 1931 was the biggest ever federal swing.
 There were swings in state elections of the same scale at that time.
 In the 1933 SA election Labor won 6 of 46 seats, losing 24.

-2. Howard does seem pretty desperate, the polling must be pretty bad for him to throw money to keep a hosptial in Devonport open, despite Devonport only has 25,000 people and Burine is not that far away and now the criticism of council mergers in Queensland.
+Howard does seem pretty desperate, the polling must be pretty bad for him to throw money to keep a hosptial in Devonport open, despite Devonport only has 25,000 people and Burine is not that far away and now the criticism of council mergers in Queensland.

 Ruawke – which part of the Coast are you from?
 I’m a Nambourean – same sugary school that forged the Ruddler.
 But on these plebiscites, note Howard can probably call them regardless of whether the councils are involved or even still exist.